Tabrisel/rsschool-cv/cv.md

 My love for the computer **is much more** than just using it for financial planning.
 I will try to explain why ...

 As a child, my hobby was learning new things - I liked to create 3D models and animations.
 I often enjoyed learning new software (like Adobe Photoshop, Blender, game design, etc).
 Maybe that's why I grew up and realized that I really liked programming!
 I enjoy writing code.
-I really like the feeling that I can understand how something works and that I can create something new.
+I like the feeling that I can understand how something works and that I can create something new.
 **Literally whatever my heart desires!**❤️

 I started my programming journey with Python.
 Even creating a calculator on it made me delighted!
 The desire to create something and immediately see the result inspired me so much that I decided to try JS/Frontend development at RS School. **I have successfully completed stage 0.
 Now i am going through stage 1.**